robfatland/nexus/data/api.md

 For the Periodic Table exercise we have three success milestones:

-- We can get periodic table information for Sodium using the Azure portal (browser tab)
+- Get periodic table information for Sodium using the Azure portal (browser tab)
-- We can query the periodic table using an API call (browser tab); the Azure portal is not involved
+- Query the periodic table Container using an API call (from a browser tab)
+    - The Azure portal is not involved in this step
-    - This query is directed at the Azure Function App
+    - This query is directed at the Azure Function App which will refer to the database
-- We can query the periodic table using the same API; but by running Python code
+- Query the periodic table using that same API: From running Python code
     - Such a Python program is called an API *Client*
-    - The Python program relies on the `requests` library
+    - The Python program relies on the `requests` [library](https://librarycarpentry.github.io/lc-python-intro/libraries.html#python-libraries-are-powerful-collections-of-tools-)

 ### Additional context

 The Azure Function App plus the NoSQL database comprise an API *Server*.
-A completely automated program-to-program data access procedure will presumably scale up in the context of some research task.
-The Server-Client interaction is also a model for just about everything that happens on the Internet.
-The underlying technology is a message passing protocol called `HTTP`.

-Two things to try and develop in passing are *debugging skills* and *underlying context*.
+The premise of this narrative is that a research program will benefit from building a Server, for at least four reasons:
+- The data are *secure*
+- The system will accommodate scaling up: data volume over time
+- The system will accommodate scaling up: queries
+- The programmatic structure facilitates future expansion: Data product types, query modes etcetera

+The intent is that by automating data access ('program-to-program') we leverage the central transaction model of the internet (based on a messaging protocol called `HTTP`) to streamline data-driven research.
+The up-front *cost* of taking this approach is an investment of time and effort in learning the build technology.
+In so doing the builder has to develop an understanding of the *underlying context* and must also develop *debugging skills*.

-A note on process:
+A note on the *process* of following the tutorial:
-This tutorial uses two virtual **workshops** (intentionally avoiding the word *environment*).
+We use two virtual **workshops** (here we intentionally avoid the term *environment*):
-The first workshop is the `bash` shell running on a low-power, low-cost on-demand virtual machine (VM) on the Azure cloud.
+The first workshop is the `bash` shell running on a basic low-cost on-demand virtual machine (VM) that we appropriate on the Azure cloud.
 The second workshop is the **VSCode** application, a popular and free IDE available from Microsoft.
-Both `bash` on the VM and the VSCode application integrate well with the Azure cloud.

 ## Set up a VM